yiisoft/yii2-framework/UPGRADE.md

     composer update yiisoft/yii2 yiisoft/yii2-composer bower-asset/inputmask

 The above command will only update the specified packages and leave the versions of all other dependencies intact.
-This helps to update packages step by step without causing a lot of package version changes that might break in some way.
+This helps to update package step by step without causing a lot of package version changes that might break in some way.
 If you feel lucky you can of course update everything to the latest version by running `composer update` without any restrictions.